Burning Restrictions & Bans

 Current Burning Restrictions

 All zones are in an Unrestricted Burning Period.
+The Unrestricted burning period has been extended to 2 October 2019, with Restricted Burning commencing on 3 October.
 It is still common courtesy to notify your neighbours that you are going to be burning and give them time to be prepared.

 The Shire of Esperance can alter burning periods with notice.
 Please see ‘Current Burning Restrictions’ below or contact the Shire to see if you are allowed to burn.

 No fires are to be lit in the open air during this time.